gtzilla/fastFrag/README.md

 * Should I change my server JSON responses to work with fastFrag?

-    No, it would be smarter to just changed the keys in fastFrag to work with your DATA if that is your intention.
-Since fastFrag is unlicensed (see top of README file or unlicense.org) you can fork this code and do just that.
-Otherwise, you probably already have 'middle' layer code to manipulate server data, that is where fastFrag comes in, it just makes the process of turning that data into HTML, well faster.
+    No, it would be smarter to just change the keys in fastFrag to work with your DATA if that is your intention.
+Since fastFrag is unlicensed (see top of README file or http://unlicense.org) you can fork this code and do just that.
+Otherwise, you probably already have 'middle' layer code to manipulate server data, that is where fastFrag comes in, it just makes the process of turning that DATA into HTML, well faster.